 Mr. Cormac Flynn

 The Finance Committee monitors the financial affairs of the organisation on behalf of the Board of Directors.

 The committee consists of Board Members, one of whom is the Honorary Treasurer and two members of the Senior Management team, i.e. the Chief Executive and Director of Finance.
 The Finance Committee meets regularly during the course of the year.

 The current members of the Finance Committee are: Kevin Flavin, Chairperson, Breda Crehan-Roche, Breda Dolan, Páraic Lawless, John McHugo and Dermot O’Neill.

 The Board Nominations Committee is tasked with the core responsibilities of managing the appointment process for new board directors and succession planning for the Board of Directors.
-The current members are: Kevin Newell, Chairman, Ray Kelly, Company Secretary and Frank O’Connell.
+The current members are: Kevin Newell, Chairperson, Ray Kelly, Company Secretary, and Frank O’Connell.
 The Chief Executive is in attendance at these meetings.

 The Audit Committee comprises of four members: Kevin Flavin, Cormac Flynn, Jack King and Gerry Walsh.

 As part of the overall governance of the organisation, the Board of Directors visit our respite and residential services on an annual basis and day services on a biennial basis.
 A written report is provided to the Chief Executive following each visit and feedback on any issues raised is given at the following Board of Directors’ meeting.